ttsaryanski/ClassBook-Client-for-GCP/README.md

     -   During registration, students must enter their 10-digit ID (personal identification number) to link their account to an existing student record.
 They can then access their personal gradebook.

-    -   You can log in as a student using "`student@gmail.com`" with the password "`student`".
+    -   You can log in as a student using "`student@gmail.com`" with the password "`student`". ⚠️Only Live App!

 -   📌Teachers

     -   Teachers register using a "`teacher_secret_key`".
 After registration, they should update their profile with their subject specialty.
 They can view their assigned classes and manage student grades with comments.

-    -   You can log in as a teacher using "`teacher@gmail.com`" with the password "`teacher`".
+    -   You can log in as a teacher using "`teacher@gmail.com`" with the password "`teacher`". ⚠️Only Live App!

 -   📌Director

     -   The director registers using a "`director_secret_key`".
 They can add students, create and manage classes, assign teachers, and modify student enrollment.

-    -   You can log in as a director using "`director@gmail.com`" with the password "`director`".
+    -   You can log in as a director using "`director@gmail.com`" with the password "`director`". ⚠️Only Live App!

 ---